CTIM Assessment Report for Maturity Assessment

 CTI Maturity score divided into the five domains specified by the CTI maturity model.

 Focus Areas assessment: The CTI maturity model has multiple layers of detail where each domain consists of multiple focus areas, allowing a more detailed breakdown of assessment results.
 Previously we already found the domains ahead of the curve, and those forming a barrier to growth.
 This is also reflected by the focus areas, which help us understand the barriers in more detail.
 The spider figure below represents each of the 12 focus areas, the solid colour represents the current maturity level for each focus area whereas the transparent area represents the progress made towards the next level.
-We identify that Talent management, and Training and development are ahead of the curve, whereas Secure infrastructure design, Asset management, and Collection and exploitation are acting as barriers towards the next maturity level.
+We identify that Critical business functions, Stakeholder management, and Talent management are ahead of the curve, whereas Critical business functions, Stakeholder management, and Talent management are acting as barriers towards the next maturity level.

 Responsive image